 When you travel, your assets and identity may be more at risk.
 Knowing how to travel safely can help.
 Before you go on vacation, protect your home by putting mail on a postal hold, setting lights on a timer, and pausing delivery of the morning paper.
 On the road, avoid entering personal information on shared computers and public Wi-Fi to shield against identity theft.

-Then, when it’s time for your trip, try these travel safety tips to help you avoid fraud while you’re away.
+Before you plan your next vacation, it helps to be aware of today’s common travel scams—and how to avoid them.
+Then, when it’s time for your trip, try these travel safety tips to help protect your personal information while you’re away.

 Leave sensitive items at home